Best Rain Jackets of 2024

 A backpacker wearing an orange Outdoor Research Helium rain jacket in Yosemite National Park

-Outdoor Research Helium – Photo credit: Dave Collins (CleverHiker.com)
+The Outdoor Research Helium is one of our favorite ultralight rain jackets. – Photo credit: Dave Collins (CleverHiker.com)

-A quality rain jacket is a staple for any outdoor adventure: it will shield you from rain, wind, and cold, keeping you dry, warm, and comfortable.
-Our team of seasoned backpackers and dedicated gear buffs doesn’t just compare specs – we researched 80 models and have trail-tested more than 40 rain jackets over the past ten years from brands like Patagonia, Arc’teryx, REI, and Outdoor Research to see how they perform in real-world conditions.
+A quality rain jacket is a staple for any outdoor adventure: it will shield you from rain, wind, and cold and keep you dry, warm, and comfortable.
+Our team of seasoned backpackers and dedicated gear buffs have trail-tested more than 60 models based on comfort and mobility, water resistance, ventilation, weight, and durability.
+We found the most promising jackets from brands like Patagonia, Arc’teryx, Marmot, REI, Outdoor Research, and more to see how they perform in real-world conditions.

 Quick Picks for Rain Jackets